kgnamba/tech-tweets/README.md

 ## To Do
 1. Figure out why a_token and a_token_secret are passed into twitter_interface.html
-2. Error when trying to post a single tweet that has not been "added" to tweets_array
+2. Should there be error if only trying to post one tweet?
 3. Do we want to be able to delete multiple tweets at once or just one at a time?
 4. Remodel twitter_interface to look more like twitter.
+5. Get the upload files/images button in twitter interface to work.
-5. Maybe organize code explanation by like, folders or something :/
+6. Maybe organize code explanation by like, folders or something :/

 ## Code Explanation
 Jump To: